sdrshn/ExpressEdit/README.md

      See installation.txt  for the installation proceedure
      See expressedit.org for video overviews of the system..

+After a year of developing further without updates ExpressEdit 2.0 is now up with full interface animation options, flexbox, an new Alternative Grid System, new website and videos and much more.

 System Theme Creation/CMS features full cloning capability for post & nested columns of posts Full Advanced & Custom Styling features import/export options for all styling and config settings between posts/columns/pages What's been completed for new version upload: